import asyncio

 previous_record = None

-current_batch = []
+batch_records: list[dict[str, Any]] = []

 batch_chunk_count = 0

-for record in self:
+for idx, record in enumerate(self):

 if only_changes and not record.dirty_fields: